vvvasu/one-euro-cloud/README.md

 - under your control

 If you already own unused hardware, this is one of the cheapest ways to stop worrying about storage limits — without handing your data to yet another subscription service.
+---
--I have not included the technical details here.
-If you have any questions, please feel free to contact me.-
+I have not included the technical details here.
+If you have any questions, please feel free to contact me.